Credit Score: Defined And Explained

 The Bottom Line: Stay On Top Of Your Credit Score To Get The Best Terms For Your Mortgage

 Your payment history, credit types, new credit, credit utilization and credit history length are all important elements that influence your credit score.

 The credit score you’ll need for a mortgage depends on the type of loan you’re applying for.
-You can see your credit score with our sister company Rocket HQSM.
-If your score needs improvement, there are several simple things you can do – like setting up automatic payments and avoiding credit applications – to raise your score.
+If your score needs improvement, there are several simple things you can do – like setting up automatic payments and avoiding new credit applications – to raise your score.

 See what you qualify for today with Rocket Mortgage.

 Viewing 1 - 3 of 3

 How Much House Can I Afford?
 How To Assess Your Finances And Calculate What To Spend